Nuclear Regulatory Commission:

 Agency Affected: Nuclear Regulatory Commission

-Comments: NRC convened a steering committee to provide leadership for implementing its efforts to improve transparency and timeliness of its fee-setting process.
-According to NRC, the steering committee has developed performance measures to gauge success and will monitor planned activities to compare results with the performance goals.
-We will review NRC's activities to improve transparency and timeliness, as well as the steering committee's actions to measure and monitor success.
-We will update the status of this recommendation upon completion of our review.
+Comments: According to NRC, the agency has identified 37 actions it can take to improve transparency and timeliness of its fee-setting rule and convened a steering committee to provide leadership for implementing these actions.
+The steering committee has developed performance measures to gauge success, according to NRC, and will monitor planned activities to compare results with the performance goals, which will be done quarterly.
+We will review NRC's activities, as well as the steering committee's actions to measure and monitor success.
+We will update the status of this recommendation when we have completed our review.

 Recommendation: To enhance the transparency and timeliness of NRC's fee-setting process, the Chairman of the Nuclear Regulatory Commission should direct NRC staff to develop objective, measurable, and quantifiable performance goals and measures that enable NRC to assess the extent to which its efforts to improve transparency and timeliness are successful and implement a plan and schedule for comparing results with the established performance goals.